 Empire (Classical) 1805-1830:

 Next, the Empire style is a classical depiction of ancient Greece, Egypt, (the Chiavari Chair 1807 from Greece).
 Actually, our own Empire chair is a modern take on the open back and curved legged chair.

 Next, styles found in the 12th-16th centuries inspired these modern Victorian reproductions.
 Attention to detail and elegance makes the gothic revival movement stand out.
 In fact, our Burton Judson chair is a modern representation of the elegant high and back ball detailed carved legs.

 Louis XVI 1850-1914:

-This Victorian style is marked with ovals, arches, medallions, and other ornaments that provided elegance and status in the community.
-Our Louis XVI Chair has the same shape and structure, with the modern take of the flat back and elegant curved connections and legs.
+Lastly, ovals, arches, medallions, and other ornaments that provided elegance and status in the community marked this Victorian style time period.
+To point out, our Louis XVI Chair has the same shape and structure, with the modern take of the flat back and elegant curved connections and legs.

 Traditional Eustis Louis XVI Chair